KesseNones/LmaoProgrammingLanguage/syntax/instructions.md

 	- This makes Vim able to detect patterns for highlighting.
 - Append the lines contained in `vim/vimRcAdditions` to the file `~/.vimrc`
 	- This tells Vim what colors to highlight the Lmao patterns.
 - That's all!
 Vim should now have syntax highlighting for Lmao when opening `.lmao` files.
+- If it still isn't working, add `syntax on` to the `~/.vimrc` file if it's not there.

 # Conclusion
 While not super useful, it does make Lmao much easier to code in Vim or Sublime Text since